2016 FIA GT World Cup: Main Race

 "Physically, I am okay.
 Everything is fine.
 It is just one of the nastiest corners to have a crash and then doing the whole straight on the roof and seeing the other cars coming is not really describable.
 A scary memory in my mind, but as I said, everything is okay.
 I think if you go back two laps before the crash, I would have deserved the win.
 I am not saying that I was going to win, but I had the potential for it.
 Now, officially, I have won it, but the way it happened is very strange and I don't really know if I have deserved in a way.
 I crashed and I have made a mistake, but I am still the winner.
 That is very awkward.
 It would have been a better show without the crash for everybody.
 It is a victory, but I don't know where to put it in my head."

 — Laurens Vanthoor about his accident and on winning his first race at Macau.

 Vanthoor followed Bamber closely, hoping to slipstream him down to the braking zone for Lisboa corner.
 Consequently, Vanthoor was caught in an aerodynamic push, misread the entry to the next corner, and slipped wide by going over the inside kerbs.
 He was sent heavily into the lower catchfence on the outside exit barrier at 250 km/h, removing his car's rear wing.
 Then the floor of Vanthoor's car caught air at its front, lifted airborne and overturned onto its roof.
 His car's bay caught fire while sliding on its roof for more than 200 m into Lisboa corner.
 Vanthoor was slowed by the friction of the roof before stopping as other drivers swerved to avoid hitting him.
-He was unhurt and exited the car unaided.
+No other driver collided with his Audi.
+Vanthoor was unhurt and exited the car unaided.

 The race was stopped for the second time and did not resume because there were only four minutes remaining and clearing the debris left by the accident would have been time-consuming.
 Race officials decided to take the results from the running order at the end of the fourth lap.
 Although regulations stated a driver who caused a red flag would face sanctions such as disqualification, the stewards took no action.
 Vanthoor thus took his first victory in Macau, and Audi won the FIA GT World Cup Manufacturers' Trophy.
-Estre was 3 seconds behind in second and Engel completed the podium in third.
+Estre was 3.5 seconds behind in second and Engel completed the podium in third.
 Bamber's five-second time penalty dropped him from second to fourth.
 Fong, Van der Zande, Catsburg, Plentz, Bortolotti, Cheng, Yoshimoto, Couto, Mortara, Lathouras, Kuo, Ma, Shen, Tulpe and Lee were the final classified finishers.
 Vanthoor led for four laps, more than any other driver, in less than two laps at race pace.